 liabilities will not be satisfied if the value of retirement-type subsidies are not provided participants who, after the date

 of the proposed termination, satisfy certain pre-termination conditions necessary to receive such benefits.
-See section 401(a)(2),
+See section 401(a)(2)

+and Regulations section 1.401-2(a)(1).
 The annuity contracts purchased must be guaranteed for each participant.
 However, in

 order to maintain qualification of a continuing pension plan, the contracts covering participants’ accrued benefits in the

 plan must not be distributed except in accordance with Regulations section 1.401-1(b)(1)(i).

 If the answer to this item is “Yes,

 Name(s) of the plan sponsor(s),

-Employer or sponsor's EINs,
+Employer or sponsor(s) EIN(s),

 Administrator's identification number(s),

-An explanation of the termination(s) including:
+An explanation of the transaction(s) including:

-The amount(s) of the reversion(s),
+The amount(s) of any reversion(s),